(verb): To place money you can afford to lose in a risky venture, with the hope of making a gain.

 Bank On Yourself-type plans generally allow you to get your hands on your principal and growth with no taxes due.

 However, qualified retirement plans are not tax free.
 They’re tax-deferred.
 You’ll pay tax on every penny you withdraw, and if you take your money out too soon – or too late – you’ll pay tax plus a penalty.
 (Learn about the tax advantages of Bank On Yourself)

 4. Access to Your Money on Your Terms

 Not only does your money in a Bank On Yourself plan grow safely, it is also liquid.
 You control the money in your plan – not the government or a plan administrator.

 You can use the money in your plan to fire your banker and become your own source of financing for major purchases.7

 Qualified retirement plans such as 401(k)s and IRAs have more strings attached to them than a puppet.
 Plus, you can access your money only if you are willing to sell the investment that you’re counting on for growth.
 Just because you may need the money is no guarantee it will be the right time to sell your asset.

 But when you use a Bank On Yourself policy to finance purchases, the money you use still grows at the same rate.

 5. Lifetime Coaching and Support

-A Bank On Yourself Authorized Advisor can coach you throughout your lifetime with strategies for using your policy to maximize its growth.
+A Bank On Yourself Professional can coach you throughout your lifetime with strategies for using your policy to maximize its growth.